 The goal of this document is to help you understand the basics of how to securely implement OpenID Connect (OIDC) when authenticating and authorizing users.
 All Mozilla sites and deployment should follow the recommendations below.
-The Enterprise Information Security (Infosec) team maintains this document as a reference guide.
+The Security Assurance and Security Operations teams maintain this document as a reference guide.

 Just looking for code?
 Reference configuration and code for implementing OIDC as described below is also available.
 Additionally, Mozilla provides OIDC single sign on support for Mozilla properties and access can be requested by following documentation here